wy348202265/gitskills/README.md

 gitskills
 =========
 this is a gitskills
-Creating a new branch is quick and simple
+Creating new branch is quick and simple